 Lyn Tomlins has been Probate Manager since joining the firm from Barclays Bank where she gained 20 years experience in the bank’s probate section and has responsibility for the day to day running of the probate files under supervision.

 Gloria Asaaga graduated from Oxford Brookes University with a LLB in 2011, completed her Legal Practice course in 2013 and her LLM at Reading University in 2017.
-Following a career break she worked as a paralegal in a large regional law firm before joining us in August 2019 to continue her legal career with a a trainee solicitor.
+Following a career break she worked as a paralegal in a large regional law firm before joining us in August 2019 to continue her legal career and after completing her training contract with us in2023 Gloria is now a solicitor.

 Our Hourly Charging Rates

-Gloria Asaaga’s fees as a trainee solicitor is £165
+Gloria Asaaga’s fees as a solicitor is £225 per hour

 Hourly Charging rates are reviewed annually